vaughnd/dotfiles/scripts/README.md

 attention_undo.sh:
 	Jump back to the window you were in before calling attention.sh.
 Bind this to, e.g. Alt-shift-x.

-term.sh:
+find_and_focus_x.sh <app>
-	Either focus the terminal on your current desktop, the first one found on another desktop, or create a terminal.
-Edit it to change $terminal to your preferred terminal.
+	Either focus the app on your current desktop, the first one found on another desktop, or start it.

+cycle_apps.sh
+    Cycles through the array of apps using find_and_focus_x.sh